 The seasoning is really terrific in many things not just Fajitas... use it in what ever you want... it's easy to measure out..

-You can store this in a zip loc bag but it really does keep best in an air tight jar...
+I keep the seasoning in a small jar.
 I get my jars at Walmart and they really are cheap and well worth the cost.
 You can also use an airtight container or a zip loc bag.

 If you do use a jar... choose a wide neck jar so it's easy to get a measuring spoon in.